 Lotteries and raffles

-Lotteries allow charities to raise money from the public in a way that appeals to a wide audience.
-The added incentive of a prize enables charities to engage with those who may otherwise not donate, and gain new supporters.
+Carrying out a lottery allows charities to raise money from the public in a way that appeals to a wide audience.
+The added incentive of a prize enables charities to engage with those who may otherwise not donate and gain new supporters.

 The set up and administration of lotteries is regulated by the Gambling Commission.